 The move was brazen on her part.
 Not only did it put their faces mere inches apart, it made her camisole nightgown cling to the outline of her body.
 She did it casually of course, knowing that she could feign innocence on this one.
 Mason wasn’t exactly “fair game” in the dating world, but she wasn’t above giving him an opening.
 A few months ago they had made out and the sexual tension still lingered.
 Lazily watching her, Mason didn’t seem bothered by the sudden closeness.
 Encouraged, she stayed put.

 “How long can you stay?” she asked, really inquiring when Leela would be home.

 “Why, will you miss me?”

 He reached out and touched her, the movement catching her momentarily off guard.
-It was only a friendly gesture but she blushed anyways when he brushed her chin lightly.
+It was only a friendly gesture, but she blushed anyway when he brushed her chin lightly.

 “Uh huh, tell me to get out then.”
 That shut her up quickly.
 She let out a frustrated groan, knowing he was just teasing her now.
 Maneuvering back some, she gave up on pushing the situation and changed the subject.

 “What do you think Leela is up to?” she asked.